amandipd/Customer-Analytics-and-Churn-Prediction-Machine-Learning-Dashboard/README.md

 - Segment customers into meaningful groups for targeted marketing
 - Identify customers who are at risk of leaving (churn risk)

+*Note: The data used in this project was synthetically generated and is based on the Kaggle dataset: [E-Commerce Customer Behavior Dataset](https://www.kaggle.com/datasets/uom190346a/e-commerce-customer-behavior-dataset).*

 By using this tool, companies can make data-driven decisions to improve customer retention, personalize marketing, and maximize revenue.

 ---